DitroniX/IPEM-S3-AI-ESP32-S3-IoT-Ethernet-Mains-Power-Energy-Monitor/README.md

 Incorporating the popular ATM90E36A, this high-precision, poly-phase energy metering IC is designed for advanced power monitoring in residential, commercial, and industrial systems.

-By incorporating the powerful Espress S3 MCU, with it's Dual-core Tensilica Xtensa LX7 processor (up to 240 MHz), you are able to take advantage of it's built-in vector instruction sets to accelerate machine-learning math operations.
+By incorporating the powerful Espressif S3 MCU, with it's Dual-core Tensilica Xtensa LX7 processor (up to 240 MHz), you are able to take advantage of it's built-in vector instruction sets to accelerate machine-learning math operations.

 LLM and AI Integration TinyML & Offline AI capability by running quantized, lightweight models locally (e.g., TensorFlow Lite Micro) for offline tasks.